facebook/react/docs/docs/tutorial.md

 React attaches event handlers to components using a camelCase naming convention.
 We attach an `onSubmit` handler to the form that clears the form fields when the form is submitted with valid input.

 We always return `false` from the event handler to prevent the browser's default action of submitting the form.
-(If you prefer, you can instead take the event as an argument and call `preventDefault()` on it &ndash; read more about [event handling](event-handling.html).)
+(If you prefer, you can instead take the event as an argument and call `preventDefault()` on it.)

 ##### Refs